All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 Chapter 1: What is a Prompt?

-a request,
+a request, a phrase, a command.

-But syntactically, it is something far more powerful—
+But syntactically, it is something far more powerful:

-• the scope of inference
+- The scope of inference

-• the structure of the reply
+- The structure of the response

-Think of it as a blueprint:
+Think of it as a blueprint.

 If the prompt is vague, the structure collapses.